 Click here to enjoy the beautiful infographics provided by Sainsbury’s Bank Money Matters Blog

 Your baby is only a few months or even just a few weeks old and you already need to travel by plane.
 You may have had to go back to your home country to deliver or you want to go ‘home’ to present your adorable cherub to your family.
-And even if you are ‘only’ leaving to go on vacation, here is some advice to help you travel with more serenity with one (or more) little ones under 3 years old!!!
+And even if you are ‘only’ leaving to go on vacation, here is some advice to help you travel by plane with small children with more serenity with one (or more) little ones under 3 years old!!!
 Effectively, from approximately that age, your children will reach a stage where any expeditions will be easier or at least less complicated…

 The major topics: